Current research projects

 The Swedish Livestock Research Centre is an important facility for research and teaching.
 On an average ten projects are running daily at the research centre.

-Read about some ongoing research projects at the Swedish Livestock Research Centre.
+Read about some ongoing research projects.
 For more projects, please see the Swedish version of this page.

 Cattle: Smarter Electronic Systems for Animal Health Monitoring with Multisensor-assisted ML